UncleBats/TGIF_AzurePipelines/Readme.md

 	- run another private agent with the new container
 	- force the build to the later agent
 	- Talk about scenario to use private agents, directing build capabilities, how this can be cool with k8s pods and scale

-1. Run Smoke test?
-    - include smoketest for the validation of the environment variables
-    - talk about the importance